 How often should a business portrait be updated?

 I recommend updating your profile picture every 2-3 years.
 You want the image to stay current and represent you as you really are.

 If you have made a dramatic change in your appearance, then treat yourself to a new updated photo.
 This could be new hair colour, a physical change or just a way to usher in a new year of success.

 If you are currently looking for new employment in Montreal, do come by the studio for an updated photo.
 It will give your LinkedIn profile a fresh new look and a bump in views.
 It will also help you put your best foot forward in your job applications and job interviews.
 Potential employers will see that you are a professional person who takes themselves and their work seriously.

 Additional links and tips to help you get the best Business Headshot

 The 7 Factors That Increase The Psychological Impact of Your LinkedIn Profile Photo

 About the Author

-Kate is a Montreal-based portrait photographer with over 10 years of experience.
+Kate is a Montreal-based portrait photographer with over 15 years of experience.
 She specializes in business portraits on-location and in her Westmount Studio.
 Kate enjoys sharing her insight with clients and blog followers.
 Her use of natural light and technical ease allows her to create memorable, unique and beautiful portraits for all her clients.
-Contact Kate to find out more about her Business Portrait Photography or to schedule a Photo Session.